Tipnit/demo-repository/README.md

 *	Wireframes
 ## Overview
 ### Description
 A app that calculates your monthly expense based on necessary basis by considering your lifestyle.
-It is used for students to have an idea how much they required a month and whether they need aid.
+It is used for students to have an idea how much they our spending a month and whether they can maintain it.
 It would help them to keep track off their budget and unnecessary spending.
 ## App Evaluation
 ###	Category
 Financial